This week, why not have a go at the following activities based on this image?

 Are there any similar problems that both animals and humans experience?

 Would animals be better off without humans?
 Would humans be better off without animals?

 These sentences are ‘sick’ and need help to get better.
 Can you help by improving them?
 How about adding in some adjectives or adverbs?
 Or improving the verbs that have been used?

 A lion sat on the van.
 A giraffe put his head out through the window.
 The zebra walked across the road.

-Can you use prepositions to describe where each of the animals in the picture are?
+Can you use verbs and adverbs to describe what each of the animals in the picture are doing?

 Get a piece of paper or a computer and continue the story!

 Most visitors are a little shocked (to put it mildly) when they arrive at Animal Town.
 Despite the fact that the name of the town gives a slight indication to passers-by that the inhabitants of the town are ‘not normal’, it’s as if people don’t believe things until the see them with their own eyes!